OmarThinks/OmarThinks/pc.md

 - RAM: 32 GB (and I can add more RAM if necessary)
 - Max RAM (That the mother-board can handle): 128 GB
 - Hard: 500 GB SSD (I can add more memory if necessary)
-- Screen: 22 inches
+- GPU: NVIDIA GTX 1060 6GB GPU
-- I use UPS (Uninterruptible Power Supply)
+- Screen: 27 inches

 # About React Native: